When you buy through our links, we may earn an affiliate commission. Learn more »

 Having this attachment is what makes the Ninja Blender and Food Processor a proper kitchen system.

-It comes with a dough and chopping blade for all your basic food processing needs.
+The food processor that comes with your kitchen system includes a dough and chopping blade for all your basic food processing needs.

 Precision Bowl: Model # 684KKU800